 I have a health condition that prevents me from getting vaccines with live viruses.
 Do you know if the COVID-19 vaccine uses a live virus?

 Both Pfizer and Moderna’s vaccines are mRNA vaccines, and AstraZeneca’s and Johnson & Johnson’s are non-replicating vectored vaccines.
 None of the early vaccines being tested are live weakened versions of the virus.
 When vaccines are licensed, part of the information that will be provided will include who should or should not get each vaccine.
 We recommend talking with your health care provider to determine which vaccine will be the best one for you, given your medical history.

 If I have had COVID-19 should I get the vaccine?

-Yes.
-While individuals who have tested positive for COVID-19 do produce antibodies, the antibody levels and how long they last are not known.
-In addition, while natural infection does induce immunity, it induces less of an antibody response than the vaccine.
+Yes, but consider waiting 90 days after experiencing symptoms.
+COVID-19 infection does induce immunity, but it induces less of an antibody response than the vaccine.
 The antibody response to the vaccine is dramatically higher than it is to natural infection.
 We are seeing reinfection among people who have already been infected with COVID-19, so the vaccine should provide additional protection against reinfection.

 Will the vaccine be given annually like the flu shot?

 We are studying this now and we don’t think this will be an annual vaccine, but we are not sure yet.
 We will let you know as soon we know.